sidwyn/recipemash-ios/README.md

-Recee (originally RecipeMash)
+Recee
 ================================
 Your pocket receipt to recipe converter.

-Hacked up at Facebook NorCal Regional Hackathon 2013 (won third place). iOS app done by Sidwyn Koh.
+Hacked up at Facebook NorCal Regional Hackathon 2013 (third place!)

+iOS app and design done by Sidwyn Koh.

 ![Sample screenshot](http://i.imgur.com/NKoYxaF.png?1)

 This was hacked up in 20 hours and some minor cleanups were performed, so bugs are definitely present!

-A little more on how it works
+How It Works
 -------------------------
-1) Take image (comment out Line 234-240 in ViewController.m to use your own image)
+1. Take image (comment out Line 234-240 in ViewController.m to use your own image)
-2) Converts it to grayscale and decreases the size
+2. Converts it to grayscale and decreases the size
-3) Use Tesseract to translate from image to text and remove unnecessary symbols
+3. Use Tesseract to translate from image to text and remove unnecessary symbols
-4) Remove unnecessary symbols and whitespace
+4. Remove unnecessary symbols and whitespace
-5) Picks out what ingredients are most likely against a sample Grocery List (see GroceryList.plist), using the Levensthein Distance algorithm (picked this up in CS61A last week!)
+5. Picks out what ingredients are most likely against a sample Grocery List (see GroceryList.plist), using the Levensthein Distance algorithm (picked this up in CS61A last week!)
-6) Uploads it to virtual fridge via Facebook
+6. Uploads it to virtual fridge via Facebook
-7) Polls the Yummly API to get a list of recipes
+7. Polls the Yummly API to get a list of recipes

 Libraries
 -------------------------